koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_21_img_1.md

+# The image 1 in slide 21 of lecture 5 contains:
 The image is a line graph depicting inventory build-up and depletion over time.
 The vertical axis is labeled "Inventory level," and the horizontal axis is labeled "Time."

 1. **Lines and Shapes:**